staxrip/staxrip/docs/support.rst

 Support
 =======

-For bug reports and feature requests please use the `Issue Tracker <https://github.com/staxrip/staxrip/issues>`_ but before making a bug report please try the newest :ref:`beta` version.
+For bug reports, feature requests and usage questions please use the `Issue Tracker <https://github.com/staxrip/staxrip/issues>`_ but before making a bug report please try the newest :ref:`beta` version.

-Usage questions can only be asked in the `StaxRip thread <https://forum.videohelp.com/threads/369913-StaxRip-support-thread>`_ of the VideoHelp forum.
+Alternativly the `StaxRip thread <https://forum.videohelp.com/threads/369913-StaxRip-support-thread>`_ of the VideoHelp forum can be used.

 User Chat